mounir-khaled/simple-shmem/README.md

 # IPC Ring Buffer

-A dual IPC ring buffer is 2 memory-mapped files.
-An endpoint opens its "owned" file as read-write and the shared file as read-only.
-The other endpoint opens the same files but with the inverse designation and permissions.
+A dual IPC ring buffer is 2 memory-mapped memfds.
+An endpoint mmaps its "owned" memfd as read-write and the shared memfd as read-only.
+The other endpoint opens the same memfds but with the inverse designation and permissions.

 Both files have the same layout of the following structures, page-aligned: